matai-2021/music-dating-app/README.md

 # Music Dating App

 This app is about matching music listeners by genres and gender.
-Matched users can chat with each others.
+Matched users can chat with each others if there was a match.

 # Contributers
 [Carter](https://github.com/carter-bardellmunro)